The Small Trading Account Project

 - The pattern/method I will use is strong enough to overcome even major down days in the stock market.

-- Trade only with the part of the account that has settled (2 day settlement period), using a maximum of 1/3 of the trading account, sometimes 1/4 of the trading account.
+- Trade only with the part of the account that has settled (2 day settlement period).
 This is a small account (under $25,000), so I have to be mindful of not triggering the “pattern day trader” (PDT) rules that applies for accounts less that $25k.

-I’ve been testing out this shorter-term strategy for a good bit now with this small account and have seen some solid results.
+I’m testing out and refining this shorter-term strategy for a good bit now and have seen some solid results.
 I will make a detailed post about the strategy I will use for this small account very soon!

-Again…sign up for my email list and I will notify you when I make a post.
+Sign up for my email list and I will notify you when I make a new post.